4 min Read

 Do you remember the days before sterilizers, boiling pacifiers and antibacterial hand sanitizer?
 A time when parents would let their kids play in the dirt, exchange juicy kisses with the dog and clean their baby’s soother by sticking it in their own mouth?
-The fear of allergy and infection led us to our recent squeaky-clean ways; but now the pendulum is swinging back and doctors are beginning to ask: what’s the harm in a little dirt?
+And we’re not just talking pre-COVID.
+Though nowadays, important cautions abound with keeping distance and hand-washing c/o a global pandemic, but even before that, fear of allergy and infection led us to more squeaky-clean ways; but the pendulum is swinging and doctors are beginning to ask: what’s the harm in a little dirt?

 The percentage of people with allergies has increased since moms around the world began to clean and sterilize everything their baby touches.
 The truth is, a little dirt is actually a good thing as it has been shown to decrease allergies without (usually) increasing risk of infection.
 Kids need to be exposed to certain germs to build up their immunity and protect them in the future.
 This is, of course, within reason.
 It is still important to wash your hands and your children’s hands after playing with something dirty, and cleaning their toys with soap and water is also still a good thing.
 Extra care needs to be given to babies under the age of three months when the body is still too weak to fight certain germs.
 Just use common sense while allowing your children to explore their surroundings.